suryaprkash778-dot/Major-Project-Password-Manager/README.md

 - Credentials are stored in `credentials.txt` in plain text format

 ## 🔒 Security Notes
-- Passwords are stored in plain text for simplicity in this version
+- Passwords are stored in plain text for simplicity
-- For real-world applications, stronger encryption algorithms (e.g., AES) and secure storage practices are recommended

 ## 👤 Author
-- **Surya**: Sole developer and contributor
+- **Surya Prakash Sharma**: Sole developer and contributor
-  - Designed and implemented all modules
-  - File handling, input validation, and project structure
-  - Documentation and project organization

 ## 📄 Report
 Refer to `docs/ProjectReport.pdf` for a detailed academic write-up including:
 - System architecture
 - Implementation details
-- Challenges faced
 - Testing and results
 - Future improvements